andrewyur/kagi-dev-project/readme.md

 For authentication, I only need something simple and will be using permanent cookies to store a unique user id

-To deploy it, I will be creating a nix environment, and running it on a cloud vm (likely nixos on a google compute instance).
+To deploy it, I will be developing using nix, and running the environment inside a nixos docker image in gcr.
 I already have a domain name I can use under google cloud provider, so I will provision a subdomain for it to use.

 Routing structure: